jphumphries/jphumphries/README.md

 - Policy & Procedure Evaluation
 - Security Governance & Compliance

 ---

 ## 📈 What I’m Currently Working On

-- Preparing for CompTIA Security+ Certification
+- Actively Preparing for CompTIA Security+ Certification
 - Understanding AI integration and the unique challenges that come leveraging these supplementary tools in practical use cases
-- Strengthening expertise in risk-based decision making
+- Routinely working through career paths on TryHackMe, to include:
+  - SOC Level 1 Path
+  - Security Engineer Path
 - Keeping track of real-world situations and drawing on experiences from myself and others to understand why certain policies and procedures are needed
 ---